Some of Montréal’s best hot chocolate

 Barley, cereal bar

-Little Burgundy’s self proclaimed “cereal bar” Barley serves smoothie bowls, breakfast and brunch items and, of course, cereal.
-Barley’s hot chocolate is a rich concoction that can be topped with a handful of cereal for that extra sweetness and crunch.
+Little Burgundy’s self-proclaimed “cereal bar” Barley serves Levantine-inspired smoothie bowls, breakfast and brunch items and, of course, cereal.
+Barley’s hot chocolate is a rich concoction that can be topped with a handful of marshmallows or their signature cereal topping for that extra sweetness and crunch.

 Website